 The following policies apply to all courses I teach at Framingham State.
 For any policies specific to an individual course, please see the course website.

 Any student with a disability or other extenuating circumstances should see the instructor as soon as possible to make appropriate arrangements.
 All accommodations are determined by the Center for Academic Success and Achievement in consultation with the student.
 It is the student’s responsibility to notify the instructor of any accommodations provided through CASA, including written documentation.

-All students are required to maintain a Framingham State e-mail account, and course announcements will be sent to that address and posted to the course Blackboard site.
-Please check your FSU account and Blackboard regularly for updates.
+All students are required to maintain a Framingham State e-mail account, and course announcements will be sent to that address.
+Please check your FSU account regularly for updates.

 In order to promote active engagement with the course, student may use laptops or tablets only for academic purposes during class time.
 The instructor reserves the right to request student notes taken during class or to restrict the use of devices if necessary.